 The best way to avoid an overpayment scam is to conduct business face-to-face.
 Although not all transactions completed through the mail are scams, it does increase the possibility that something will go wrong.
 Don't accept cashier's checks, money orders or personal checks.
 Stick to cash transactions whenever possible, and never accept an amount over the price.
 Never send money using wire services to someone you don't know.
 If you're asked to cash a check and then send a refund using a money payment service, report the individual to Craigslist and walk away from the transaction.

-If you've been approached with a possible scam, or have been scammed during a transaction, report it to the Internet Fraud Complaint Center and the Federal Trade Commission (link in Resources).
-You should also contact Craigslist immediately with the details (link in Resources).
+If you've been approached with a possible scam, or have been scammed during a transaction, report it to the Internet Fraud Complaint Center and the Federal Trade Commission.
+You should also contact Craigslist immediately with the details.
 If you've found the scam in a post, ensure you include the link so it can be taken down.
 If you cash a suspected fake check with your bank, report it as a soon possible; you could be held responsible for the amount.

 Based in the Washington DC area, Brian Flax holds a Master of Science in education technology, and a Bachelor of Science in entertainment business from Full Sail University.
 His articles have been published on FindTheBest.com, where he was a daily writer in the smartphones and tablets section.